Burnt offering (Judaism): Procedure

 Initially, the burnt-offering was required to be offered on an "altar of earth".
 After the tabernacle was built, it was specified that the tabernacle's altar be used.

 The major types of sacrificial offerings, their purpose and circumstances, details of their performance and distributions afterwards are delineated in the Book of Leviticus 1:1-7:38.

 The animals were required to be "unblemished"; the list of blemishes includes animals "that are blind or broken or maimed, or have an ulcer or eczema or scabs".
 The animals were brought to the north side of the altar, and ritually slaughtered.
 The animal's blood was carefully collected by a priest and sprinkled on the outside corners of the altar.
-Unless the animal was a bird, its corpse was flayed, with the skin kept by the priests.
+Unless the animal was a bird, its carcass was flayed, with the skin kept by the priests.

 The flesh of the animal was divided according to detailed instructions given by the Talmud (Tamid 31), and would then be placed on the wood on the altar (which was constantly on fire due to the large number of sacrifices carried out daily), and slowly burnt.
 After the flesh (including any horns and goats' beards) had been reduced to ashes, usually the following morning, the ashes were removed by a Kohen, as refuse, and taken to a ritually clean location outside the Temple.

 The burnt-offering was offered together with a meal offering and a drink offering, whose quantities depended on the variety of animal being offered (bull, ram, sheep, or goat).